 To be considered for the Ministry Inquiry Program a student must have completed at least 2 years of undergraduate study with a GPA of 3.0 or higher.
 An online application form, which includes references, are required for acceptance.

 Contact: Gloria Rhodes, Director

-Orie O. Miller, a well-known Mennonite leader, modeled the integration of business, mission, development, education, and peace in his generation.
-Today through the center in his honor, EMU provides a forum for the integration of programs related to development, mission, and peace and justice.
-The Center promotes increased awareness and interest in these areas by organizing special conferences, providing off-campus resource persons and experiences, convening faculty and students from the respective programs to engage in discussions to stimulate creativity and mutual understanding, and supporting students to attend related conferences for personal and professional development, and offering mini-grants for collaborative projects focused on improving EMU in areas related to development, mission, peace, and justice.
+As a well-known Mennonite leader, Orie O. Miller modeled the integration of business, mission, development, education, and peace in his generation.
+Today through the center in his honor, EMU provides a forum for the integration of programs related to development, mission, peace, and justice.
+The Center promotes increased awareness and interest in these areas by organizing special conferences,providing off-campus resource persons and experiences, convening faculty and students from the respective programs to engage in discussions to stimulate creativity and mutual understanding, supporting students to attend related conferences for personal and professional development, and offering mini-grants for collaborative projects focused on improving EMU in areas related to development, mission, peace, and justice.

 Global development studies, located in a number of departments at Eastern Mennonite University, go beyond the concept of Western progress and focus on the biblical invitation to the fullness of life.
-This commitment calls for a lifestyle that values human life, diverse cultures, and a sustainable relationship to the environment in pursuit of a world that provides for the basic survival needs of all, dignity derived from respect, and justice free from exploitation, disempowerment, and the inability to engage the aesthetic.
+This commitment calls for a lifestyle that values human life, diverse cultures, and a sustainable relationship to the environment.
+It envisions a world that provides for the basic survival needs of all, dignity derived from respect, and justice free from exploitation and disempowerment.
 However, commitment to a more peaceful, just, and sustainable world also requires specific perspectives, knowledge, and skills that equip people to join with others to create ways to meet basic survival needs and open possibilities for meeting needs beyond survival.